interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

       "outgoing": {"endpoint": "ilp.othergreatwallet.com", "authToken": "theirtoken"}
     },
     "assetId": "INSERT_ASSET_ID",
-    "initialLiquidity: <optionally, and intial amount of liquity to provision.
+    "initialLiquidity": <optionally, an intial amount of liquity to provision.
 Liquidity can also be deposited via the `DepositPeerLiquidity` mutation described below>
   }
 }
 ```